christinedom/FoodBankConnect/IDB2.tr.md

 3. **API layer (Backend)**

    * Backend is a Python REST service.
 Endpoints implemented to serve model collections and individual instances.
-   * We used AWS to host our site on its CloudFront platform, using its S3 bucket structure.
+   * We used AWS to host our site.

 4. **Frontend (Client)**